 The TCF initiative was designed to protect retail customers from tied and multi-tied agents masquerading as independent financial advisors, and encompassed the whole product lifecycle:

 3. product promotion and marketing;

 5. after-sales; and

-6. complaint handling.
+6. complaints handling.

 TCF was ignored by investment banks/ investment bank divisions of universal banks, because it was aimed at retail customers.
 Identifying conduct metrics for wholesale business has been a significant headache for them.
 This article aims to simplify matters, first by surveying retail metrics, then seeing whether the thinking behind them can be applied to wholesale activities.